Himalayan Yoga Academy

 Home Remedies of Giloy

-- Take a little extract of Giloy and mix with honey to treat malaria fever.
+3. Take a little extract of Giloy and mix it with honey to treat malaria fever.

-Dhyata, Dhyana and Dheya are three components of Yoga.
+Dhyata, Dhyana, and Dheya are three components of Yoga.
 Dhyata (Practitioner) uses Dhyana (Meditation/means) for Dheya (Aim/mission).
-Dheya is Yoga that means a state of missionary.
+Dheya is Yoga, which means a state of missionary.
 Meditation is the final key or switch for Yoga.
 Yoga is more about meditation(Dhyana Yoga).
 By ethics, Meditation is itself yoga; or Yoga is itself Meditation.
-Meitation is seventh limb of Ashtanga Yoga and sixth limb of Hatha Yoga.
+Meditation is the seventh limb of Ashtanga Yoga and the sixth limb of Hatha Yoga.

-Meditation is simply a journey from outer world to inner world.
+Meditation is simply a journey from the outer world to inner world.
 It is an adventure into silence.
 Meditation means the act of exercising the mind in contemplation.
-One meditates on a subject, when one focuses one’s attention on it in this manner.
-In fact, calmness and stillness are not the natural properties of mind which is always in motion and whirling motion.
+One meditates on a subject when one focuses one’s attention on it in this manner.
+Calmness and stillness are not the natural properties of the mind, which is always in motion and whirling motion.
 The natural motion of mind is vertical.
 It is usually in whirls.

-The Bhagavat Geetaa has emphasized the fact that mind is always in motion, and that the moving nature of mind is to be controlled.
-The Geetaa admits that it is difficult to control the mind; still it prescribes yogic methods to restrain and calm the mind, if one sincerely and silently practices the prescribed yogic methods and techniques.
+The Bhagavad Geeta emphasizes the fact that the mind is always in motion and that the moving nature of the mind is to be controlled.
+The Geeta admits that it is difficult to control the mind; still, it prescribes yogic methods to restrain and calm the mind if one sincerely and silently practices the prescribed yogic methods and techniques.

-In fact, Meditation is common tool for each yogic Kriyas.
-Every practice in Yoga is itself meditation or way of meditation.
+Meditation is a common tool for each yogic Kriya.
+Every practice in Yoga is itself meditation or a way of meditation.

 Some fundamental things for meditation are: